danvk/effective-typescript/NOTES.md

   - I tried hexo-prism-plugin but couldn't get it to work.
   - It looks like hexo-utils might support it?
   - This isn't great but probably not worth fussing about.
+- Asciidoc
+  - There is an asciidoc plugin, hexo-renderer-asciidoc
+  - It uses asciidoctor, which I think is what O'Reilly uses, too
+  - It didn't work too well, and I will have to do some editing anyway.
+- Drafts
+  - Put drafts in a `source/_drafts` folder.
+  - See them by running with `hexo server --drafts`.
+- Markdown
+  - You can include markdown as a partial just the same as ejs
+  - The one annoyance is that single line breaks become paragraph breaks.
+  - (This is easy to fix!)